natecheat/JRN-418/README.md

 ##### Course Objective:

-There more charts, maps, and interactives on news sites [than ever before](http://www.usatoday.com/story/money/business/2014/03/16/data-journalism-on-the-rise/6424671/).
+There are more charts, maps, and interactives on news sites [than ever before](http://www.usatoday.com/story/money/business/2014/03/16/data-journalism-on-the-rise/6424671/).
 But data-driven news stories and graphics have been moving readers, impacting communities, and changing lives for hundreds of years.

 According to the undergraduate catalog, this course is *Data Visualization*, but it's much more than that.